-1. Practice Good Hygiene - Personal hygiene is extremely important!
-Practicing good personal hygiene can be vital in preventing infections and controlling odors.
-According to The Ultimate Caregiving Expert, caregivers and loved ones should implement the following while trying to maintain an odor-free home:
+Hygiene is important!
+Practicing good personal hygiene can be vital in preventing infections, coming into contact with unnecessary bodily fluids, and controlling odors.
+According to The Ultimate Caregiving Expert, here are tips to keep a home odor-free:

 Use gloves when appropriate